jeremyosborne/confetti-pigs-in-space/README.md

 * Break the game into separate stages (which are essentially overall game states).
 * Game timer added.
 * Added a max number of targets on screen at a time.
+* Calculate a single final score.
+* Add particles upon explosion of targets.
+* Add sound on any explosion, flak or target (add the sound in the flak constructor).